"I won't be in debt the rest of my life."

 Outstanding students who aspire to be the future leaders of Texas may apply for a Terry Foundation Scholarship, which pays tuition, fees, room/board, books and other expenses for four years.
 Apply by Dec.
 15 to compete for one of UNT’s Terry awards for freshmen.
 Learn more about Meritorious and other scholarships offered to top students.

-Dallas-Fort Worth ranks in the top five of the Top 15 Best Cities for Recent College Graduates 2012, based on higher than average starting pay, low unemployment and affordable housing.
+Dallas-Fort Worth is among the top 10 Best Cities for Recent College Graduates, based on higher than average starting pay, low unemployment and affordable housing.